marc136/node-folder-hash/README.md

 - Two files have the same content but different names

 ### Creating hashes over folders
-Content means in this case a folders children - both the files and the subfolders with their children.
+Content means in this case a folder's children - both the files and the subfolders with their children.

 **The hashes are the same if:**